amihai/DHT/README.md

 <br />

 ### Buckets Balancing
-Each Node is running a balancing session on startup and at a fixed rate, configurable in the application.properties <br />
+Each Node is running a balancing session on startup and at a fixed rate, configurable in the `application.properties` <br />
 The Balancing consists of next actions: <br />
 * Copying the Buckets that are not replicated at least with the replication factor.
 * Transferring Buckets from Nodes that are busy.
 <br />
 To know if a Node is busy, the Node Balancing process is calculating the number of Buckets that need to be stored on each Node:<br />
 <p style="text-align: center;">Number Of Buckets Per Node = (Total Number of Buckets) * (Replication Factor) / (Number Of Nodes)</p>
-The Bucket Balancing session is using the Buckets To Nodes mapping stored on the current node. <br />
+The Bucket Balancing session is using the Buckets To Nodes mapping stored on the current Node. <br />

 ### Node Synchronization
 The Node Synchronization consists in:
 * Propagating any PUT/DELETE of a Key Value Pair into the whole network.
 * Updating the Buckets To Nodes Mapping on all the nodes after a modification.
 The Node Sync Process is done using Gossip strategy. <br />
-The Gossip Scheduler is configurable in the application.properties </br>
+The Gossip Scheduler is configurable in the `application.properties` </br>
 On each execution, the Gossip Scheduler select a Random list of Gossip Members from the network.  <br />
 The Gossip Scheduler keep a history with last 1000 gossip already sent in order to avoid infinite loops of gossips. <br />
 Any modification on the Buckets from the current Node or on the Buckets To Nodes mapping is converted into a Gossip and send to the network </br>

 ### Node Architecture

-The current Node is forwarding any PUT/DELETE/GET of a Key that is not part of Bucket owned.  </br>
+The current Node is forwarding any PUT/DELETE/GET of a Key that is not part of a owned Bucket.  </br>
-The Remote Node that is owner of the Bucket is selected from the Buckets To Nodes mapping. </br>
+A Remote Node that is owner of the Bucket is selected from the Buckets To Nodes mapping. </br>
 If the value is stored on local Bucket we register a Gossip and asynchronously the Gossip Scheduler will send it to the network. <br />

 ![alt text](https://github.com/amihai/DHT/blob/master/docs/images/Put_Key_Value.png "Put Key Value Sequence Diagram")

-### Node Size
+### Storage Size
 Each Node store in-memory the size of each Bucket. </br>
-The size of each bucket is updated by a BucketsSizeCache Scheduler (configurable in application.properties). <br />
+The size of each bucket is updated by a BucketsSizeCache Scheduler (configurable in `application.properties`). <br />
 The update of the buckets size is done in two ways:
-* For the Buckets stored on local disk we just some the keys stored.
+* For the Buckets stored on local disk we just sum the keys stored.
 * For the Buckets stored remote we compute a Gossip Members list and we check the size of each bucket remote.
-If the value returned by the remote node is old we keep the value that we already have.
+If the value returned by the remote node is old (based on lastUpdate field) we keep the value that we already have.

 ### 3rd party dependencies
 * Cucumber for BDD.